-The Lost Coast, though treacherous to find, is in no way lost—in fact, it attracts up to 24,000 visitors annually, who travel through a rollercoaster of oases to get here.
+The Lost Coast, though treacherous to find, is in no way lost—in fact, it attracts up to 24,000 annual visitors who travel through a rollercoaster of oases to get to.
 Because of the land’s inaccessibility, there is a distinct original mark rather than a human one, making it a natural wonder within California.
-In order to preserve the Lost Coast as an undisturbed oasis, the land has become a part of King Range National Conservation Area.
-What’s left of the Lost Coast’s populous is in several communities that still inhabit the region, such as Westport, Shelter Cove, and Whitehorn.

 The ultimate undisturbed beauty lies in the Lost Coast Headlands National Monument.
 This spot where ocean meets land is teeming with wildlife.
-With an estimated 200,000 seabirds and thousands of marine mammals, it’s an untrammeled habitat for nature lovers.
-Visitors often spot Steller sea lions hunting through the waters and taking care of their young, before hiking along the headlands to explore as much of the 463 acres as possible.
+With an estimation of 200,000 seabirds and thousands of marine mammals, it’s an untrammeled habitat for nature lovers.
+Visitors often spot Steller sea lions hunting through the waters and taking care of their young, before hiking along the Headlands to explore as much of the 463 acres as possible.

 The Lost Coast is a deserted terrain that lives outside of reality.
 It’s an explorer’s paradise, replete with untouched land, wildlife, and natural scenery.